 Natural Language Processing (NLP) and AI (Artificial Intelligence) are leading the charge with these different types of AI chatbots.
 They are designed to adapt to the input (prompts) information in their communication screens.

-You’ll find ML Chatbots in many industries where personalization is vital to success.
+You'll find ML Chatbots in many industries where personalization is vital to success.
 These might include SaaS, financial services, health insurance, and similar markets.
 The goal is to make the user experience as smooth and engaging as possible by adapting to their needs.
+The most advanced implementations go beyond conversation by actually navigating software applications alongside users, providing visual guidance and hands-on assistance that traditional chatbots can't match.

 The hybrid model